NVE/nve-git-intro/README.md

 Often we work together, perhaps sharing files on some common hard drive or cloud account, but this is problematic because it is often hard to:

 - Find things that has already been done.
 For example, it is not easy to search common hard drives (H felles).
 - Improve existing code and make available to others.
-We cannot suddenly changes someone elses code on a shared drive without coordination.
+We cannot suddenly change someone else's code on a shared drive without coordination.
 - Make changes on the same files at the same time.
 It is not easy to combine the changes people have made after a while.
 - Go back to earlier versions if something does not work anymore.
 We lack backups made at important points in time.

-Git and Github solves some of these problems, is in the beginning a bit technical, but after a few hours practice it is rather easy to use and hopefully can save us a lot of time.
+Git (and Github) solves some of these problems.
+It is in the beginning a bit technical, but after a few hours practice it is rather easy to use and hopefully can save us a lot of time.

 ## Preparations

-Bring a laptop if you have one with "Git Desktop" installed (use NVE Programvaresenter to install the software)
+Bring a laptop, if you have one, with "Git Desktop" installed (use NVE Programvaresenter to install the software)

 Create a user account on [GitHub](http://www.github.com).